Battery (crime): Distinction between battery and assault

-Assault, where rooted on English law, is an attempted battery or the act of intentionally placing a person in apprehension of a harmful or offensive contact with their person.
+Assault, where rooted on English law, the act of intentionally causing a person to apprehend physical contact with their person.
 Elsewhere it is often similarly worded as the threat of violence to a person while aggravated assault is the threat with the clear and present ability and willingness to carry it out.
 Aggravated battery is, typically, offensive touching without a tool or weapon with attempt to harm or restrain.